-– PROJECT MANAGEMENT PLAN
+Exhibit 2 – PROJECT MANAGEMENT PLAN

+Solicitation #2200000013

 Project Management Plan to include:

 Project Management: The Supplier shall submit a description of how they will successfully conduct the complex aspects of budget, scope, and aggressive schedule management, as well as the project management methodology to be utilized, including a list of any supporting software.
 This discussion shall include information about overall project management techniques, issue management approaches, status reporting, meeting facilitation, and staffing.
 The project management plan shall include the following elements: